-- 2.1 Bankruptcy is the administration of the affairs of an insolvent individual by a trustee in the interests of his creditors generally.
+- 2.1 Bankruptcy is the administration of the affairs of an insolvent individual by a trustee in the interests of the individual's creditors generally.
 The trustee's function is to realise the assets and distribute them among the creditors in a prescribed order of priority.
 Bankruptcy proceedings commence with the making of a bankruptcy order.
 On the making of the order an official called the official receiver becomes trustee of the bankrupt's estate (unless an individual voluntary arrangement is in force in which case the court may, on the making of the order, appoint the supervisor of the arrangement as trustee).
 The official receiver is an officer of the court and an official belonging to The Insolvency Service.
-The official receiver will remain as trustee unless: - The majority of creditors, by value, seek the appointment of an insolvency practitioner ("IP") to replace the official receiver as trustee. - 25% of creditors requisition a decision making procedure and the official receiver is replaced as trustee. - The official receiver considers that the skills of an IP are required. - 2.2 Where no insolvency practitioner is appointed, or where there is a vacancy in the office of trustee, the official receiver acts as trustee.
+The official receiver will remain as trustee unless: - The majority of creditors, by value, seek the appointment of an insolvency practitioner ("IP") to replace the official receiver as trustee. - 25% of creditors requisition a decision making procedure and the official receiver is replaced as trustee. - The official receiver considers that the skills of an IP are required and steps are taken to appoint an IP as trustee. - 2.2 Where no insolvency practitioner is appointed, or where there is a vacancy in the office of trustee, the official receiver acts as trustee.